bizz84/AcceptanceMark/README.md

 _NOTE: The double-pipe syntax (`||`) is used as a delimiter between inputs and outputs.
 All test sets should have **exactly one** delimiter._

-Run AcceptanceMark as an XCode pre-compilation phase, which generates all the required test harness:
+Run `amtool` as an XCode pre-compilation phase, which generates all the required test harness:

 ```
 /*